What is a Car Insurance Declaration Page?

 What are the parts of a declaration page?

-The five basic parts of a car insurance declarations page are 1) policy information, 2) names of the named insured and additional insureds, 3) vehicle information, 4) coverage types, limits, endorsements, and exclusions, and 5) premiums, discounts, and deductibles.
+The five basic parts of a car insurance declarations page are 1) policy information, 2) names of the named insured and additional insureds, 3) vehicle information, 4)

 Is an insurance declaration page the same as a binder?

-No, an insurance declarations page isn’t the same thing as a binder.
-While both documents contain basic policy information, a binder is a temporary insurance policy that drops out of effect within 30 to 90 days, while a declarations page remains valid throughout your policy term.
+that drops out of effect within 30 to 90 days, while a declarations page remains valid throughout your policy term.

 What is a car insurance premium?

 A car insurance premium is the monthly, semi-annual, or annual payment you make to a car insurance company in exchange for coverage.
-Your premium is part of the car insurance contract you sign to activate your coverage, and it’s listed on your dec page.
+Your premium is part of the car insurance contract you sign to activate your coverage, and it’s listed on your declarations page.

 Meet our experts: